Conservation Tech

 Overview

 Conservation Tech refers to the application of technology to biodiversity conservation efforts, such as tracking, monitoring, and regenerating forest and marine ecosystems.
-These technologies include drones, aerial imagery, unmanned surface vehicles (USVs), environmental DNA (eDNA), AI/ML, and more.
+These technologies include drones, aerial imagery, unmanned surface vehicles (USVs), biologgers, bioacoustic devices, sensors, environmental DNA (eDNA), and AI and machine learning (AI/ML).

 Industry Updates